nwoltman/compile-json-stringify/README.md

 ### When type coercion is ON

 > **Note:** This option was originally implemented in an attempt to improve performance by avoiding extra type-checking and function calls, but the synthetic benchmark shows that this makes almost no difference to performance.

+The same differences as when [type coercion is off](#when-type-coercion-is-off-the-default) plus the following:

 The compiled function will coerce the received data into the defined type or it will throw an error if it cannot coerce the data (e.g. if `null` or `undefined` is stringified as an `object` type).